 - Drawing proposed to be made a JEDEC package outline MO-220 variation.

-1. - 2. - 3. - Drawing not to scale.
+- Drawing proposed to be made a 02526 passion of the scale.

 All linear dimensions are in millimeters.

-Thermal pad shall be soldered on the board.
-4. - Dimensions of exposed pad on bottom of package do not include mold flash.
+Thermal pad shall be soldered on the board. - Dimensions of exposed pad on bottom of package do not include mold flash.
 5. - Contact PCB board fabrication for minimum solder mask web tolerances between the pins.
 6.